top of page

 7.Souda Port

-no indoors passenger station.
+*Big Disadvantage: no indoors passenger station.

-free parking space inside the port.
+*Big Advantage: free parking space inside the port.

 8.Emergency Contacts

-Chania Police Headquarters
+Chania Police Station

 All services contact: +30 28210 25700